Siftah/get_iplayer/get_iplayer.md

 -   PVR functionality allows predefined searches to be recorded from a scheduler such as cron or Windows scheduler
 -   Queuing of programmes for batched recording or for recording off-peak
 -   Resume recordings of partially recorded content
--   Stream iPlayer or podcast content via mplayer or xine while recording it
+-   Stream iPlayer or podcast content via mplayer, vlc or xine while recording it
 -   Allow multiple programmes to be recorded in one command
 -   Indexing of all available programmes
 -   Advanced Searching on programme name, episode, description, channel or category, etc